 We may need to share your personal information with:

 We may disclose information about you to a credit reporting body if you are applying for credit or you have obtained credit from us or if you guarantee or are considering guaranteeing the obligations of another person to us or you are a director of a company that is a loan applicant or borrower or guarantor.
+This may include information about the date you opened (and closed) a credit account, the account type, the credit limit, your repayment history and details relating to any defaults or serious credit infringements.
+On and from 1 July 2022, we may also share information about whether you were provided with a permanent or temporary arrangement due to hardship and, if so, whether you met the requirements of such an arrangement.
 When we give your information to a credit reporting body, it may be included in reports that the credit reporting body gives other organisations (such as other lenders) to help them assess your credit worthiness.

 Some of that information may reflect adversely on your credit worthiness, for example, if you fail to make payments or if you commit a serious credit infringement (like obtaining credit by fraud).
 That sort of information may affect your ability to get credit from other lenders.